-The application window is divided up into a number of rectangular areas.
-Areas reserve screen space for Editors, such as 3D Viewport, or an Outliner.
-Area boundary is indicated by rounded (beveled) corners.
+The Blender window is divided up into a number of rectangles called Areas.
+Areas reserve screen space for Editors, such as the 3D Viewport, or the Outliner.
+In general an Editor provides a way to view and modify your work through a specific part of Blender.
+All hotkeys you press will affect the contents of the Editor in the Area the mouse pointer is located.
+Area boundaries are indicated by rounded (beveled) corners.

 You can resize areas by dragging their borders with LMB.
 Move your mouse cursor over the border between two areas, so that the cursor changes to a double-headed arrow, and then click and drag.

-Splitting an area will create a new area, and joining of two areas will close one area.
-Placing mouse cursor in area corner will change cursor to a cross (+) to indicate that pressing down LMB will activate splitting or joining command.
+Splitting an area will create a new area.
+Placing the mouse cursor in an area corner will change the cursor to a cross (+) to indicate that pressing down LMB will activate splitting or joining operator.
 Dragging from area corner inward will split the area.
 You define the split direction by dragging either horizontally or vertically.

-Dragging from area corner outward will join two areas.
-The area that will be closed gets a dark overlaid arrow.
+Dragging from an area corner outward will join two areas.
+The area that will be closed shows a dark overlay.
 You can select which area will be closed by moving the mouse over areas.
 Release the LMB to complete the join.
-If you press Esc or RMB before releasing the mouse, the operation will be aborted.
+If you press Esc or RMB before releasing the mouse, the operation will be canceled.